MichaelHu/mydocs3/docs/thinking/useful-things.md

     python3 -m http.server 8888 &

-If you have PHP installed you could try
+If you have `PHP` installed you could try

     php -S localhost:8888

 or if you are running Ruby you can use

     ruby -run -e httpd . -p 8888

+or if you have `anywhere` installed on your machine, you can use

+    anywhere
+    anywhere -p 8888
+    anywhere -p 8888 docroot